Hornwort Facts, Care, Benefits, & Hardiness (Ceratophyllum demersum)

 Is Hornwort Toxic, Poisonous or Invasive?

-Hornwort is considered an invasive and toxic weed in the Australian state of Tasmania and in New Zealand.
+Hornwort is considered an invasive weed in the Australian state of Tasmania and in New Zealand.
 Hornwort’s fast-growing nature has allowed it to outcompete native freshwater flora, and has been a particular nuisance for the area’s hydroelectric water plants.
 For some unknown reason, hornwort grows particularly well in the waterways of New Zealand, and plants in certain areas can reach the height of a 3-story building.

 Will Koi & Pond Fish Eat Hornwort?

 Fish and animals alike love hornwort.
 In particular, various species of ducks and teal, including the long-tailed duck (Clangula hyemalis), which is classified as vulnerable by the International Union for the Conservation of Nature, love feasting on the feathery plant.
-Hornwort is also a known favorite of turtles, with slider (Trachemys scripta), snapping (Chelydra serpentine), musk (Sternotherus odoratus), and blanding’s (Emys blandingii) turtles all known to eat it.
+Hornwort is also a known favorite of turtles, with slider (Trachemys scripta), snapping (Chelydra serpentine), musk (Sternotherus odoratus), and Blanding’s (Emys blandingii) turtles all known to eat it.

 This plant is eaten by a wide variety of fish including carp, and is one of the few aquatic plants able to survive the merciless nibbling of goldfish.
 Hornwort is also a favorite of individuals who breed fish.
 The plant provides great protection for small fry, and some fish may even lay their eggs in its bushy branches.